mr-jannu/-SENTIMENT-ANALYSIS-WITH-NLP/Sentiment Analysis with NLP/README.md

 ## Conclusion
 The model achieved strong performance, demonstrating that TF-IDF with Logistic Regression is effective for basic sentiment analysis tasks.

-## Author
-Generated with the help of ChatGPT